 For some time, I’d been avoiding using the Play-Doh our centre had purchased, because it had been packed up into 20 different (color separated) zip-lock bags.
 I’d figured that the children would somehow find a way to mix all of the colours into a kind of rainbow mess.
-(When I taught at public kindergartens, we were instructed to take just one colour to avoid this happening).
+(When I taught at public kindergartens, we were instructed to take just one colour of playdoh to avoid this happening).

 So, with some reluctance, the other night I gave the Play-Doh a try during the craft time.
 I really liked how it worked, so much so, that I bought a set for myself.
 I plan on occasionally using it at other centres when I cover their kindergarten classes.